-The group's origins can be traced to founder Bill Barth (guitar, percussion), his girlfriend Nancy Jefferies (vocals, percussion) and Bob Palmer (alto saxophone, clarinet, percussion, recorders), who, along with ex-Holy Modal Rounders member Peter Stampfel, had all previously played together in a Memphis band called the Swamp Lillies.
-After the Lillies split in 1967, Barth, Jefferies and Palmer moved up to Hoboken, NJ and hooked up with Luke Faust (guitar, banjo, fiddle, harmonica) and Trevor Koehler (baritone saxophone, piano).
-The quintet began jamming together and, even though they didn't have a permanent bass player or drummer, eventually got a sweet record deal with Capitol.
+The group's origins can be traced to founder Bill Barth (guitar, percussion), his girlfriend Nancy Jefferies (vocals, percussion) and Bob Palmer (alto saxophone, clarinet, percussion, recorders), who had all previously played together in a Memphis band called the Swamp Lillies.
+After the Lillies split up in 1967, Barth, Jefferies and Palmer moved up to Hoboken, NJ and hooked up with Luke Faust (guitar, banjo, fiddle, harmonica) and Trevor Koehler (baritone saxophone, piano).
+The quintet began jamming together as the Insect Trust, and even though they didn't have a permanent bass player or drummer, eventually scored a sweet record deal with Capitol.

 1968 saw the issue of their first, self-titled LP, which is a well placed mixture of various musical styles.
-They still didn't have a drummer or bassist, so session musicians were used.
+They still didn't have a bassist or drummer, so session musicians were brought in.
 Unfortunately, the record didn't sell well and Capitol eventually dropped the group from their contract.
-1968-69 also saw the band move back and forth between Hoboken and Memphis.
+Throughout 1968 and 1969 also saw the band move back and forth between Hoboken and Memphis.
 They played numerous gigs in both areas and even opened for headline acts like the Doors, Mothers Of Invention and Santana.

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.